 You can reach out to any of us & the information you provided will be shared with the entire clinical team.

 Referring a Student for Counseling

+Any member of the UDC community may come into contact with a distressed student.
 Faculty and staff are often the first to notice a distressed student.
 If you are worried about a student there are several courses of action that you can take.
-Below is a guide to assist you with referring a student to the Counseling Center.
+Being aware of distress signals, methods of intervention, and sources of help for the student can help you to effectively address such situations.
+Below is a guide to assist you with referring a student to the Counseling and Wellness Center.

 Signs of Distress